 In Cuba, the United Nations took part in the consultation process to make reforms to the country’s Family Code.
 Almost 75 per cent of Cubans voted on 25 September in a referendum on the diversity of families, affection and solidarity as key social values and strengthening the protection of a host of vulnerable groups.

 Following are UN Secretary-General António Guterres’ remarks, as delivered, to the General Assembly for the International Day for the Total Elimination of Nuclear Weapons, in New York today:

-Following is UN Secretary-General António Guterres’ remarks at the anniversary of the atomic bombing of Hiroshima, in Hiroshima, Japan, today:
+Following is UN Secretary-General António Guterres’ message on the thirtieth anniversary of Mongolia’s nuclear-weapon-free status, today: